 EVS Class-5 NCERT Solutions, Chapter 8-: A Treat for Mosquitoes

-Chapter 8 A Treat for Mosquitoes gives an idea about mosquitoes and malaria.
+Class 5 EVS Chapter 8 gives an idea about mosquitoes and malaria.
 It mentions diseases like malaria and anaemia and their treatment, diseases caused by flies, and ways to prevent malaria.
 The chapter also motivates the students to keep their surroundings clean and hygienic and observe local ponds for the growth of algae and plants.
-Lastly, the text mentions the celebrated scientist Ronald Ross and his phenomenal discovery.
+Lastly, the chapter A Treat for Mosquitoes Class 5 mentions the celebrated scientist Ronald Ross and his phenomenal discovery.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.

 Download Chapter 8 A Treat for Mosquitoes in the PDF format for free.

 Question 1: Do you know anyone who has had malaria?

 Answer : Yes, my sister suffered from malaria once.

 Question 2: How did they find out that they had malaria?